 Session 2: Breakout - Organizational Assessment

 Session 3: Collecting Race/Ethnicity/Socio-Economic Demographic Data

-The Institute for Diversity in Health Management (IFD) and the Disparities Solutions Center (DSC) are partnering to provide practical, actionable strategies to meet the goals of the #123forEquity pledge by conducting regional training hosted by state hospital associations.
-These two organizations have deep expertise in diversity, quality and equity and are uniquely positioned to prepare hospitals to successfully meet the goals of the pledge.
+The Institute for Diversity and Health Equity and the Disparities Solutions Center (DSC) are partnering to provide practical, actionable strategies to meet the goals of the #123forEquity pledge by conducting regional training hosted by state hospital associations.
+These two organizations have deep expertise in diversity, quality and equity and are uniquely positioned to prepare hospitals to meet the goals of the pledge successfully.